openstack/nova-specs/specs/train/approved/placement-req-filter-forbidden-aggregates.rst

 Proposed change
 ===============

-Add a new placement request filter ``forbidden_aggregates`` and a new config option of type boolean ``enable_forbidden_aggregates_filter``.
+Add a new placement request filter to provide isolated aggregates, and a new config option of type boolean ``enable_isolated_aggregate_filtering`` to enable it.
 Operator will set `True` to enable the request filter.
 By default the value will be set to `False`.
 Operator will need to set aggregate metadata key/value pairs `trait:<trait_name>=required` with traits which they expect to match with the `trait:<trait_name>=required` set in the flavor and images of the create server request from request_spec object.
 In the new request filter, it will get the required traits set in both flavor and images from request_spec object and compare it with the required traits set in the aggregate metadata.
 If any of the traits are not matching with the aggregate metadata, it will include that aggregate as forbidden aggregate in the ``member_of`` query parameter of ``GET /allocation_candidates`` API.
 If there are multiple forbidden aggregates, then the query parameter should be like:

 ``&member_of=!in:<agg1>,<agg2>,<agg3>``